Freak3123/slack-connect-backend/README.md

 - **Extensibility:**
   The modular route structure allows easy addition of new Slack API features or other integrations.

-- **Session Management:**
-  If you implement user sessions or authentication, ensure secure cookie handling and session expiration.

 - **Deployment & Redirect URLs:**
   Slack OAuth Redirect URLs **do not support `http://` on localhost**.
   This means the OAuth flow **will not work properly when running locally over `http://localhost`**.